-The historic preservation review process in Georgetown is complicated by overlapping local and federal laws.
+The historic preservation review process in Georgetown is governed by overlapping local and federal laws.
 The DC historic preservation law applies to the Georgetown Historic District, but federal law also gives the US Commission of Fine Arts (CFA) similar authority to review most exterior construction in the neighborhood.
 The District must consider CFA recommendations on work in Georgetown, and may also obtain advice from the Historic Preservation Review Board (HPRB).

 Who reviews projects in Georgetown?